Evangelical Church of Anhalt

 The Evangelical Church of Anhalt (Evangelische Landeskirche Anhalts) is a United Protestant member church of the Evangelical Church in Germany.
+The church calls itself the Protestant Church of Anhalt in English.
 Its seat is in Dessau-Roßlau in Saxony-Anhalt, in the former duchy of Anhalt.
+This church is the smallest regional church in Germany in terms of membership.

-The Evangelical Church of Anhalt is affiliated with 214 churches in approximately 150 parishes in central Saxony-Anhalt.
-In December 2020, the church had 28,403 members, making its membership the smallest among the member churches of the Evangelical Church in Germany.
-In 1922, by contrast, the church counted 315,000 parishioners; at the time, it was the twelfth-smallest of Germany's 28 regional Landeskirche.
-The ordination of women has been allowed.
+The Evangelical Church of Anhalt was affiliated with 214 churches in approximately 145 parishes in central Saxony-Anhalt.
+In December 2020, the church had 28,400 members, making its membership the smallest among the member churches of the Evangelical Church in Germany.
+In 1922, by contrast, the church counted 315,000 parishioners; at the time, it was the twelfth-smallest of Germany's 28 Landeskirchen.